PetrKryslUCSD/FinEtools.jl/README.md

 ## News

-- 06/08/2018: FinEtools is now the registered package.
+- 06/08/2018: FinEtools is now a registered package.
 The release 0.3.0 works with Julia 0.7.0-alpha.

 - 03/26/2018: Development of the package for Julia 0.6 is frozen.
 All development now goes towards 0.7.